 Yes - we do row in the rain!
 ALL programs meet as scheduled, rain or shine.
 If severe lightning, wind, or storms are present, participants will not be permitted on the water.
 There will be an alternative indoor workout - but practice will not be cancelled.
-In the case of inclement weather, an email and Facebook message is sent out by 1:30pm the day of practice.
+In the case of inclement weather, an email and/or TeamSnap message is send out.

 What should I wear?

 Always dress in LAYERS.
 Dress appropriately for the weather, including a windbreaker or Gore-Tex shell if necessary.
 Make sure you are able to shed layers easily as you begin to warm up.
 Your rowing clothes will get DIRTY.
 Don’t wear clothing that can’t get dirty to the water.
 Clothing should be both COMFORTABLE and SNUG.
 It should allow you to move freely, but should not be baggy.
 Baggy pants, shorts and shirts tend to get stuck in the sliding seat.
 We wade our boats into the water and recommend old footwear, clogs, or neoprene socks to protect your feet.
 Once in the boat, wool socks help to warm the feet.

 Are my personal belongings secure?

 All participants are advised to leave any valuables in their cars to ensure the security of their personal items.
 Port Rowing is not responsible for items lost or stolen from the boats area or parking lot.
 Although rare, theft of personal items left unattended can occur.
 Please take appropriate measures to protect your belongings.

 Why do I need to complete a swim test?

 Rowing takes place on the water; while falling out of the boat is unlikely, it is possible.
 Therefore, each Port Rowing member must prove his or her ability to swim .

 What type of swim test do I need?